ajauwena/Bioinformatics_Projects/Insurance_Premium_Charges_Prediction_with_Machine_Learning/README.md

 ## Overview

 This project explores and compares various machine learning models to predict insurance premium charges based on six predictor variables: sex, age, BMI, smoker status, region, and number of children.
-Specifically, it constructs and evaluates the performance of the "AdaBoost," "k-nearest neighbors" ("KNN"), and "support vector machine" ("SVM") regressors and classifiers.
+Specifically, it constructs and evaluates the performance of the AdaBoost, k-nearest neighbors (KNN), and support vector machine (SVM) regressors and classifiers.

 The master script ("master_script.py") performs the following tasks: